-The main types of health research (explained on this page) are:
+The main types of health research are explained below.

-Observational research means using data collected during routine clinical care to analyse:
+Observational research uses data collected during routine clinical care to analyse:

-- the safety and cost-effectiveness of healthcare interventions (treatments and therapies) used in daily clinical practice.
+- the safety and cost-effectiveness of healthcare treatments and therapies used in daily clinical practice

 Laboratory or test tube research

 Before new medicines are tested in clinical trials, they are tested in laboratories.
-Only when laboratory research has shown that they are promising and unlikely to cause serious side effects will they go on to be tested in a clinical trial.
+Only when laboratory research has shown that they are likely to work and unlikely to cause serious side effects will they go on to be tested in clinical trials.

-The medicines will often be tested on cell cultures, which are cells taken from living tissue that are grown and kept alive artificially.
-These cells cannot survive on their own and once the supply of nutrients, warmth and oxygen is removed, they die.
+The medicines will often be tested on cells taken from living tissue that are grown and kept alive artificially (cell cultures).
+These cell cultures cannot survive on their own and once the supply of nutrients, warmth and oxygen is removed, they die.

 Cell cultures may, for example, be used to assess the effects of possible drug treatments on cancer cells.
-Chemicals that are shown to be toxic to cancer cells in the laboratory may be tested in further research as possible cancer drugs.
+Chemicals that are shown to kill cancer cells in the laboratory may be tested in further research as possible cancer drugs.

 Epidemiology is a special branch of research that looks at patterns of illness and disease in groups of people.
-It tries to identify what the causes of disease are.
+It tries to identify the causes of disease.